usgs/slab2/README.md

 slab2
 =======

-Slab2 is a three-dimensional compilation of global subduction geometries, separated into regional models for each major subduction zone.
+Slab2.0 is a three-dimensional compilation of global subduction geometries, separated into regional models for each major subduction zone.

 Installation and Dependencies
 -----------------------------

-This package depends on:
+This package (and it's notebooks) depend on:
  * numpy, the fundamental package for scientific computing with Python. <a href="http://www.numpy.org/">http://www.numpy.org/</a>
  * matplotlib, a Python 2D plotting library which produces publication quality figures. <a href="<a href="http://matplotlib.org/index.html">http://matplotlib.org/index.html</a>
  * scipy, a Python library which provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization. <a href="<a href="http://www.scipy.org/scipylib/index.html">http://www.scipy.org/scipylib/index.html</a>
  * neicmap, a Python library for doing various spatial calculations (distance, angle, etc.)
+ * neicio, a Python library for reading/writing various spatial data formats (GMT grids, etc.)
+ * libcomcat, a Python library for retrieving earthquake data from the ANSS ComCat system

 The best way to install numpy,matplotlib,and scipy is to use one of the Python distributions described here: